sst/guide/_chapters/configure-multiple-aws-profiles.md

 In this chapter let's take a look at how you can work with multiple AWS credentials.

-### Create a new AWS Profile
+### Create a New AWS Profile

 Let's say you want to create a new AWS profile to work with.
-Follow the steps outlined in the [Create an IAM user]({% link _chapters/create-an-iam-user.md %}) chapter to create an IAM user in another AWS account and take a note of the **Access key ID** and **Secret access key**.
+Follow the steps outlined in the [Create an IAM User]({% link _chapters/create-an-iam-user.md %}) chapter to create an IAM user in another AWS account and take a note of the **Access key ID** and **Secret access key**.

 To configure the new profile in your AWS CLI use: